 Using AI and Analytics to Extract Meaning and Insight From Data

-In this short article, Colin Shearer, OPEX's Principal Advisor for Predictive Solutions, provides a brief overview of how AI can help to make sense our huge volumes of data.
+In this short article, Colin Shearer, OPEX's Principal Advisor for Predictive Solutions, provides a brief overview of how AI can help to make sense of huge volumes of data.

 Artificial Intelligence – AI – means computers doing things that, if a human did them, would be judged to be intelligent.